 In addition to being a great party appetizer, Southern deviled eggs are great served as a side dish with soups and salads.

-What can I substitute for apple cider vinegar in deviled eggs recipe?
+What can I substitute for apple cider vinegar in the deviled eggs recipe?

 How to thicken deviled egg filling?